devnied/devnied.github.io/_posts/2013-08-07-Manipulation-de-bit.markdown

 ###Ecriture des données
 {% highlight java %}
 BitUtils bit = new BitUtils(8);
-bit.setNextInteger(3,3); // set and integer on 3 bits
+bit.setNextInteger(3,3); // set an integer on 3 bits
 bit.setNextInteger(1,5); // set one value on 5 bits

 // Result